-- Balancing the body’s pH.
+- Balancing the body’s pH

-- Moving nutrients into cells.
+- Moving nutrients into cells

-- Facilitating muscle function.
+- Facilitating muscle function

-- Regulating nerve function.
+- Regulating nerve function

 Causes of Dehydration in Dogs

 Lack of water intake can cause dehydration, which can occur if a dog doesn’t have proper access to water or won’t drink enough.
-Whether you’re at home or gone for part of the day, be sure to leave enough water so your dog will not run out.
+Whether you’re at home or you’re gone for part of the day, be sure to leave enough water so your dog will not run out.

 What Are the Symptoms of Canine Dehydration?

-So, how can you tell if your dog is dehydrated?
-Unfortunately, our dogs can’t tell us they’re thirsty, but knowing the signs of dehydration can help dog owners respond quickly and also catch potential serious medical conditions before they become emergencies.
+How can you tell if your dog is dehydrated?
+Unfortunately, our dogs can’t tell us they’re thirsty, but knowing the signs of dehydration can help dog owners respond quickly and also catch potentially serious medical conditions before they become emergencies.

-- Loss of skin elasticity.
+- Loss of skin elasticity

-- Loss of appetite.
+- Loss of appetite

-- Vomiting with or without diarrhea.
+- Vomiting (with or without diarrhea)

-- Reduced energy levels and lethargy.
+- Reduced energy levels and lethargy

-- Sunken, dry-looking eyes.
+- Sunken, dry-looking eyes

-- Dry nose.
+- Dry nose

-- Dry, sticky gums.
+- Dry, sticky gums

-- Thick saliva.
+- Thick saliva

-“It’s a good idea to first test your dog’s skin when you are sure he’s well hydrated, so that you have a base for what normal skin elasticity feels like.
+“It’s a good idea to first test your dog’s skin when you are sure he’s well-hydrated so that you have a base for what normal skin elasticity feels like.
 This is especially important for owners of wrinkly breeds, such as Bulldogs or Neapolitan Mastiffs, because their skin may not be as elastic, even under normal conditions,” says Dr. Klein.

 Treating Canine Dehydration

-“If your dog has any of the symptoms of dehydration listed above, persistent vomiting or you suspect heatstroke, take him to the vet immediately; this is considered a medical emergency,” says Dr. Klein.
+“If your dog has any of the symptoms of dehydration listed above, persistent vomiting, or you suspect heatstroke, take him to the vet immediately.
+This is considered a medical emergency,” says Dr. Klein.
 “The vet can administer subcutaneous or intravenous fluids to most quickly replace the fluids that were lost and prevent further loss.”